Blog

 Dixie County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 23.

-Dixie County County sits in USDA Zone 9a.
+Dixie County sits in USDA Zone 9a.
 Salvia grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Salvia grow in Dixie County County's climate?
+Can Salvia grow in Dixie County's climate?

 🌱